BTemplates Blog

 Citlali Blogger template

-After a while, I decided to shake the cobwebs out of VIM (my code editor of choice) and get to work on a template I had started a few months ago.
-Citlali, is the Nahuatl word for “star” and is a common female name in Mexico.
+After some time, I decided to dust off VIM (my preferred code editor) and continue working on a template I had started a few months ago.
+Citlali, which means “star” in Nahuatl, is a common female name in Mexico.

-Based on the new version of Bootstrap framework, the idea is a simple design but also with the ability to show a good amount of content on the home page.
-A design that would convey a fresh image but still be pleasant to read and compatible with a large number of screen resolutions.
-Perhaps the biggest novelty is the incorporation of a dark mode and the respective switch to select the preferred one.
+Built on the latest version of the Bootstrap framework, Citlali is designed to be simple yet capable of displaying a substantial amount of content on the homepage.
+The design aims to convey a fresh image while remaining easy to read and compatible with a wide range of screen resolutions.
+One of the standout features is the inclusion of a dark mode and a toggle switch to select the preferred theme.

-Citlali is available in its original CSS version and for Blogger in regular version (fully functional) and the Pro version, with extra customization features.
+Citlali is available in its original CSS version and for Blogger in both a regular version (fully functional) and a Pro version, which offers additional customization features.

 Content